 Life was too short not to learn to laugh at yourself, she’d say.

-While she was living the American dream she’d heard whispers of while a small child, she never forgot the lessons learned of being the rich you appreciate when you have nothing at all.
+While she was living the American Dream she’d heard whispers of while a small child, she never forgot the lessons learned of being the kind of rich you appreciate when you have nothing at all.

 If asked, I’ll confess the good things in my heart are a result of a seed being planted by my mother.
 The rest, well, those are on me and me alone.
 I truly believe this.

 Like I said, my Mom preached life was too short not to learn to laugh at yourself.
 Ultimately, she was right about the timeline God had for her — taking her as my brother and I crossed into double-digits.

 But the reality is, she never left us — and never will.
 Because each day we face the world, we see it through a lens she created.
 And for us, that is the greatest gift anyone could ever give to us.